 On April 1, 2021, we entered into an employment agreement with Mr. Schonherz (the "Schonherz Employment Agreement"), pursuant to which he agreed to serve as our Chief Executive Officer.
 The Schonherz Employment Agreement has an initial term through March 31, 2026 and automatically renews for one-year periods thereafter, unless terminated in advance by either party in accordance with the terms of the agreement.
 Pursuant to the Schonherz Employment Agreement, Mr. Schonherz is entitled to receive an annual base salary of \$675,000 per year (the "Base Salary").
-Mr. Schonherz's Base Salary is increased on an annual basis in the amount of three percent of the previous calendar year's Base Salary on January 1 of each year during the term and any renewal term under the Schonherz Employment Agreement.
+Mr. Schonherz's Base Salary on January 1 of each year during the term and any renewal term under the Schonherz Employment Agreement.